Visiting the Vancouver Aquarium is the best way to experience the vast Pacific Coast ecosystem that sustains our city.

 Inspired by the unique terrain on Boulders Beach (Capetown), Penguin Point is the home to a variety of African Penguins.

 Try to time your visit at feeding time for an extra bonus!

 The Tropic Zone

-Animals: green sea turtle, black-tip reef sharks, clownfish, corals, sea anemones, tropical butterflies, and various other tropical fish.
+Animals: green sea turtles, black-tip reef sharks, clownfish, corals, sea anemones, tropical butterflies, and various other tropical fish.

 This indoor exhibit focuses on warm-water species from all around the world within a giant Indo-Pacific Reef.

 If your goal is finding Nemo (is this still a relevant reference?), then you’ll love the fish here from Africa, Madagascar, Central America, and the Caribbean.

 The multimedia screens and interpretive programs in The Tropic Zone are probably the best in the whole facility.